WeblateOrg/weblate/docs/admin/config.rst

 ------------------

 Use simple language codes for default language/country combinations.
-For example ``fr_FR`` translation will use ``fr`` language code.
-This is usually desired behavior as it simplifies listing of the languages for these default combinations.
+For example ``fr_FR`` translation will use the ``fr`` language code.
+This is usually the desired behavior as it simplifies listing languages for these default combinations.

-Disable this if you are having different translations for both variants.
+Turn this off if you want to different translations for each variant.

 .. setting:: SITE_TITLE

 SITE_TITLE
 ----------

-Site title to be used in website and e-mails as well.
+Site title to be used for the website and e-mails.

 .. setting:: SPECIAL_CHARS

 SPECIAL_CHARS
 -------------

-Additional characters to show in the visual keyboard, see :ref:`visual-keyboard`.
+Additional characters to include in the visual keyboard, see :ref:`visual-keyboard`.

 The default value is: